andrewl6097/andrewl6097.github.io/_posts/2023-01-19-outdoor-mic-part-5--starting-work-on-the-mcu-breakout.md

 ![p56](/assets/img/part5-6.png)

 I've noticed that the datasheet is a bit ambiguous about where the 10uF capacitors should be - the 0.1uF ones are bypass ones for the VDD pins, and the 10uF ones are for the internal regulator that's powered from VDDIO and output at VDDCORE - so I'll plan on just placing them nearby but not as close, space permitting.
-There's also an ambiguity about whether there's a 10uF capacity *per VDDIO pin* - the diagram implies only the 0.1uF ones are per-pin - but given this section on the recommended components for the internal regulator later:
+There's also an ambiguity about whether there's a 10uF capacitor *per VDDIO pin* - the diagram implies only the 0.1uF ones are per-pin - but given this section on the recommended components for the internal regulator later:

 ![p57](/assets/img/part5-7.png)